 The express lanes operate based on a variable toll system which facilitates demand management.
 A minimum speed of 45 miles per hour (approximately 72 kilometres per hour) is ensured.
-I-77 represents an investment of approximately €597 million.
+I-77 represented an investment of approximately €427 million as at 31 December 2016 (as at 31 December 2015, I-77 represented an investment of approximately €597 million).
+The difference of €170 million is due to changes in exchange rate (an increase of €18 million) and changes in capitalisations (a decrease of €188 million), mainly in relation to financial costs.
 The 50-year concession begins once the road is open to traffic, which is expected to be in mid-2018.

-NTE 35W
+• NTE 35W